 Of course, you won’t necessarily replicate your boss’s lifestyle.
 Maybe he is generally a moody and miserable person.
 And maybe you are a jovial person who takes a more optimistic outlook on things.
 However, a lot of stress in life comes from your responsibilities at work and the activities you do to make money.
 Therefore, be realistic with your comparisons.

-I had the belief that the richer you are, the fitter you should be because you can afford to eat healthier foods, hire trainers, and so forth.
-Therefore, his poor health made me wonder whether our work was somehow very detrimental to health after a certain amount of time.
+I had the belief the richer you are, the fitter you should be because you can afford to eat healthier foods, hire trainers, and so forth.
+Therefore, his poor health made me wonder whether our work was somehow taking years off his life.
 If I worked until his age, would my health also disintegrate?
 I became a little paranoid.

-After all, what is the point of having a lot more money if you are unhealthy or die young?
+There is no point having a lot more money if you are unhealthy or die young.
 Having to work for 5 to 10 more years to potentially make 100% more was no longer worth it to me.